-When the MT1100A-003 option is added or a Wi-Fi dongle is connected, the Status bar displays this icon, which shows the WLAN connection status.
+When the MT1100A-003 option or a Wi-Fi dongle is added, the Status bar displays this icon, which shows the WLAN connection status.

 To edit the settings of the current network, touch the Edit Network button.

 Touch Advanced to check the parameters in details and edit the advanced settings such as encryption method.